 They are followed by an American reporter (Jennifer Connelly) trying to tell the story about conflict diamonds and the part they have played in fuelling one of the most brutal civil wars the world has ever seen.Continue to 5 of 10 below.

 Constant Gardener (2005)

-Much of the filming was done on location in Kenya including the large slum, Kibera, just outside the capital Nairobi.
-If you plan on visiting Kenya you may not get to see the slums, so it's good to at least realise that this is how many people live.
+Much of the filming was done on location in Kenya, including the large slum, Kibera, just outside the capital city of Nairobi.
+If you plan on visiting Kenya, you may not get to see the slums, so it's good to at least realize that this is how many people live.

 06 of 10